 Clause 6. – Maintenance Repair and Technical Failure

 Students should report any malfunctions they encounter in their dormitories to the relevant building supervisor.
-The repair costs of any user-induced malfunctions will be reflected upon the student's account after they are notified.
+The repair costs of any user-induced malfunctions will be reflected upon the student's accounts after they are notified.

-Students are obliged to comply with all of the Cyprus International University (CIU) "Dormitory Living Rules" specified in the University Legislation.
+Students are obliged to comply with all of the CIU "Dormitory Living Rules" specified in the University Legislation.
 The university rules are valid in matters that are not mentioned here.

 Residence Halls Directorate